genesiscommunitysuccess/docs/docs/01_getting-started/09_server_training/04_ssdt-day4.md

 ### Creating a Streamer Client
 To create a [Streamer-Client](../../../server/integration/gateways-and-streamers/streamer-client/):

-1. Add the genesis-pal-streamerclient` dependency in your *{applicationName}-script-config\build.gradle.kts" file.
+1. Add the genesis-pal-streamerclient` dependency to your *{applicationName}-script-config\build.gradle.kts* file.
 In this training our file is **alpha-script-config\build.gradle.kts**:

 ```kotlin {3}
 dependencies {